Knee Ligament Injury Treatment & Recovery

-The knee relies on four main ligaments for stability and control:
+The knee relies on four main ligaments for stability:

 - ACL: Anterior cruciate ligament